Visiting Assistant Professor

 Department of Sociology

 Broadly speaking, my research investigates how masculine attitudes and behaviors encourage harmful health outcomes.
 My work applies a social psychology lens to understand the strong association between masculinity and violence.
-I am interested in how men and women engage in, interpret, reconcile with, and heal from violence and the effect this has on gender identity.
+I am interested in how gender identity affects the way that men and women engage in, interpret, reconcile with, and heal from violence.

-conducted an ethnographic study of the experience, meanings, and motivations of
+My veterans research builds on earlier ethnographic research I conducted on the experience, meanings, and motivations of

 men who train and perform in community-level independent pro

 wrestling, where most wrestlers receive little-to-no pay.
-Even though professional wrestling is one of the
+Although professional wrestling is one of the

 most popular “sporting events” in the United States, people are seldom